sh3ki/Bottle-Vendo-Machine/nortes.md

 To guarantee that electricity is only utilized when a bottle is genuinely present, the procedure is built around a Hard Trigger logic.

-Detection: The intake is continuously observed by the Infrared Proximity Sensor.
-It notifies the NodeMCU ESP8266 when it finds a bottle.
+Detection: The intake is continuously observed by the Ultrasonic Distance Sensor.
+It notifies the NodeMCU ESP8266 when an object is 10 cm or closer.

 Processing: The NodeMCU serves as the "brain," taking in the sensor signal and turning on the relay modules.